HR/Crypter/readme.md

 ## Security
 Crypter uses a WeakMap to store the MasterPassKey inside the MasterPassKey class using closure function.
-This to ensure that the MasterPassKey is as inaccessible (externally) as possible which increases the protection of the MasterPassKey.
+This makes the MasterPassKey data held in the object (externally) inaccessible to an extent which increases the protection of the MasterPassKey.
 The MasterPassKey is never flushed to the filesystem and always kept in (main) memory.
 Since JS does not give control over or allow such a low-level operation as wiping memory, the program relies on the garbage collection and volatility of the main memory for the permanent erasure of the MasterPassKey stored in memory.

 A decent number of iterations (see above specs) are used for the derivation of the MasterPassKey to mitigate brute-force attacks.
 A good amount of iterations